DevMo-13/DevMo-13/README.md

 Hi!

 My name is Monique Cinatl, and I am an aspiring junior developer.
-I have 7 years of experience working in higher education, and I am ready to bring my organization, problem-solving, collaboration, and communication skills into the tech world.
+I have 7+ years of experience working in higher education, and I am eager to bring my strong organizational and communication skills, the ability to effectively problem solve and troubleshoot issues, and a demonstrated drive to succeed into a new career in tech.

-I am currently working through Treehouse's Full Stack JavaScript techdegree, and am looking forward to a lifetime of continued learning.
-Take a look at my repositories below to see some of the projects I have worked on throughout my techdegree journey.
+I am currently working through Treehouse's Full Stack JavaScript techdegree, and I am looking forward to a lifetime of continued learning.
+Take a look at my repositories to see some of the projects I have worked on throughout my techdegree journey.
 As a code newbie, I am eager to learn and improve, so if you have any feedback you could provide or know of any job opportunities, I would love to get in touch!

 - Currently working on: Treehouse's FSJS Techdegree